p2p-org/economy/posts/2020-07-22-polkadot-nomination-strategies.md

  - Try not to update your nomination right after the election happens.
 The same reason being as for the point above - your nomination changes the landscape, so the best time to make an update is about noon CET.

 Feel free to use a [dashboard](https://redash.p2p.org/public/dashboards/cviD6Ci7oUDRnSoq8CqNJImrJfq8uuY37DsiF2CY?org_slug=default) that predicts the next validator set and was designed to find out the best targets for nominations.

+**If you plan to continue staking Polkadot and would contact us during the upcoming month - we are happy to tell you are also able to receive a special offer for 5K+ stakes.
+Contact us via [email](mailto:am@p2p.org) or [join our telegram group](https://t.me/P2Pstaking) to know more**

 # 100-500 DOTs
 With a stake in this range, you might be interested in increasing profits, but paying too much attention to staking would not cover the costs of your time.
 The best approach would be to make a nomination and come back, check and update nomination if needed in a week or two.
 Here are some thoughts that might help you to make the right choice of validator: